MatthiasHinz/AlgebR/README.md

 ##2.
 Getting started
 ###2.1 Getting started with a minimalistic example

-After installing all packages from section 1.1. and the sp-package you should be able to execute the following script.
+After installing all packages from section 1.1. and the sp-package, it is possible to execute the following example on any current R installation (recently tested with R 3.3.1 'Bug in Your Hair').
+The code have to be copied to the console and cannot be sourced without errors.
+(See known issues, section 5.6)

 ```
 source("https://github.com/MatthiasHinz/AlgebR/raw/master/graphFunctions.R")
 library(sp)